When does coffee expire?

 - Moisture (think of coffee as Batman, and moisture as the Joker…they don’t play nice)

-This means we need to store our coffee in a cool, dry, and dark place in an airtight container.
+This means we need to store our coffee in a cool, dry place.
+You’ll also want a dark place.
+Store ground coffee in an airtight container.
 Be careful not to store your coffee somewhere that gets afternoon sun or close to your stove.

 Since we’ve learned that coffee loses its freshness immediately after grinding, this indicates to me that we need to learn how to grind our own beans for maximum flavor and freshness.